juniensis/zermelo-256.nvim/README.md

 # Zermelo

-A retro transparent-friendly xterm 256 colorscheme for NeoVim.
+A retro xterm 256 colorscheme for NeoVim.

 | Label        | Hex     |
 |--------------|---------|